breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Some, including [Gaunt et al., (2016)](https://arxiv.org/pdf/1608.04428.pdf), have shown gradient is not very effective, as the space of boolean circuits is littered with islands which have zero gradient.
 However their representation is also relatively complex -- effectively, they are trying to learn a recursively enumerable language using something like a [Neural Turing Machine](https://arxiv.org/pdf/1410.5401.pdf) (Graves et al., 2014).

-More recent work, including that of [Lample et al., (2019)](https://arxiv.org/pdf/1912.01412.pdf), have demonstrated Transformers are capable of learning programs which belong to the class of context-free languages.
+More recent work, including that of [Lample et al., (2019)](https://arxiv.org/pdf/1912.01412.pdf), demonstrated gradient is effective for learning programs belonging to the class of context-free languages.
 This space is often much more tractable to search through and generate synthetic training data.
-Furthermore, this ability appears to be well within the reach of modern language models, such as [pointer networks](https://arxiv.org/abs/1506.03134) and [transformers](https://arxiv.org/pdf/1706.03762.pdf).
+Furthermore, this appears to be well within the reach of modern language models, such as [pointer networks](https://arxiv.org/abs/1506.03134) and [transformers](https://arxiv.org/pdf/1706.03762.pdf).

 <center><img src="https://raw.githubusercontent.com/quark0/darts/master/img/darts.png" width="60%"/></center>

 In the last year, a number of interesting reults in differentiable architecture search started to emerge.
 [DARTS](https://arxiv.org/pdf/1806.09055.pdf) (Liu et al., 2019) proposes to use gradient to search through the space of directed graphs.
-The authors first perform a continuous relaxation of the discrete graph, by reweighting the output of each each potential value by a hyperparameter, optimizing over the space of operations, then discretizing the output graph.
+The authors first perform a continuous relaxation of the discrete graph, by reweighting the output of each each potential edge by a hyperparameter, optimizing over the space of operations using gradient descent, then taking a softmax to discretize the output graph.

 <center><a href="https://youtu.be/rwBbYhOAnPo?t=28272"><img src="../images/solar_lezma.png" width="70%"/></a></center>